 Over the summer, from June to October, we commissioned Planning for Real® to run a consultation into resident and stakeholder views about a proposal to build 35 to 39 new council homes in North Whitehawk, on the site of the former play area on Swanborough Drive.

 The consultation summary has already been shared with local residents and stakeholders.
 View the full consultation report.

 Planning permission was granted to build 4 flats on Frederick Street in the North Laine in April 2020.
 The site was part of a design competition in 2015 to unlock small challenging sites across the city.

 Construction started in summer 2023.

 Victoria Road, Portslade

-Work on the site behind Portslade Town Hall started in spring 2021 and the homes are due to be completed in autumn 2022.
+Work on the site behind Portslade Town Hall started in spring 2021 and the homes are due to be complete in the new year.
 The development will provide a mix of one, 2 and 3 bedroom flats.

 A new sports pavilion has been built in Victoria Recreation Ground to provide a new home for Portslade Bowls Club.